 - speaks English and German and some Korean and French

-- is interested in financialisation, financial markets infrastructure, fintech, blockchain, political economy, financial geography, institutions, the state, industrial policy, East Asia, among others
+- is interested in financialisation, financial infrastructure, payments, fintech, blockchain, political economy, financial geography, institutions, the state, industrial policy, East Asia, among others

 - Sabine Dörry, Gary ROBINSON, Ben Derudder & Tom Storme (2018) Financial Firms, Technology, and Changing Urban Geographies.
 Paper presented at the 5th Global Conference on Economic Geography, Cologne, July 2018.